/ Van Buren charter Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury causes a permanent disability, you may be able to receive further compensation under Michigan law.
-These benefits are designed to make up for the permanent consequences of your injury on your ability to work.
+If your on-the-job injury leads to a long-term impairment, you may be eligible for ongoing financial support under Michigan law.
+These entitlements are meant to make up for the permanent consequences of your injury on your future employment potential.

 Types of permanent disability benefits: